usgin/usgin-cache/cache/readme.md

 ### cache.getFeature(wfsBaseUrl, featureType, [maxFeatures], [callback])

 Will perform a WFS GetFeature request. `wfsBaseUrl` and `featureType` are required, while `maxFeatures` is optional. `callback` identical to above.

+### cache.getFeaturesByType([featureType], [callback])

+Returns a document that represents the WFS GetFeature responses that are available in the cache.
+These responses are indexed by the name of the featureType that they contain.
+If a `featureType` is provided, then only responses of that type are returned.

 ### cache.db